mcohen01/node-quickbooks/README.md

 <a name="findCreditMemos" />
 #### findCreditMemos(criteria, callback)

-Finds all CreditMemos in Quickbooks, optionally matching the specified criteria
+Finds all CreditMemos in QuickBooks, optionally matching the specified criteria

 __Arguments__